 3,000 hit club

 In Major League Baseball, the 3,000 hit club is an informal term applied to the group of players who have made 3,000 or more career base hits.
-Currently, there are 32 players who have accomplished this.
-Albert Pujols of the Los Angeles Angels of Anaheim is the latest player to achieve this milestone, having done so on May 4, 2018 in Seattle, WA.
-Including the 32 players in the 3,000 hit club, there is a total of 100 players with 2,500 hits (as of the middle of the 2017 season).
+Currently, there are 33 players who have accomplished this.
+Miguel Cabrera of the Detroit Tigers is the latest player to achieve this milestone, having done so on April 23, 2022 in Detroit, MI.

 The 3,000 hits mark indicates consistent performance over a long period of time.
 A position player who starts regularly might typically get 600 at-bats per year, of which a good hitter will bat safely in roughly 180-200 — between a .300 and a .333 batting average.
 Since most players only play for up to 8-10 years at the Major League level, and usually decline significantly in their numbers toward the end of that period, only a player who remains healthy over a long period and can continue to play like a younger man into his late 30s and even his early 40s can successfully amass 3,000 hits.